MartinJSoles/Madjic.Edi/README.md

 by a single class definition).

 ## Known Issues
-1. There is no code in place to properly handle the repeating elements (such as the EB03 element).
+1. Creating transaction sets is affected by the lack of I.G. work that should happen (there should be an extra initialization step that happens to set the specialized loop and segment containers).
-2. Creating transaction sets is affected by the lack of I.G. work that should happen (there should be an extra initialization step that happens to set the specialized loop and segment containers).
+I need to add conveniences that set required fields when instantiating segments and loops.

 ## History